 Residential treatment is only the first step in a long process of family recovery from substance abuse.
 Recognizing the need for ongoing treatment and support, Casa Esperanza launched a major initiative to support graduates of our residential recovery programs to ensure that homeless men and women have access to the essential follow-up services they need to prevent relapse and strengthen their families.
 This initiative grew into our Familias Unidas Outpatient Services Program, located at the Familias Unidas Center on Casa's Esperanza's Roxbury campus.

-The Familias Unidas Center is a fully licensed Mental Health Clinic, with services accredited by CARF International, and provides comprehensive outpatient behavioral health and addiction treatment services, including:
+The Familias Unidas Center is a fully licensed Mental Health Clinic, with services accredited by CARF International, and provides comprehensive culturally competent, trauma-informed outpatient behavioral health and addiction treatment services, including:

 - Community Support Program (CSP), offering bilingual community based case management services for individuals with mental illness;

-- On site primary care, HIV/AIDS counseling, testing, education and specialized HIV/AIDS case management in partnership with Boston Health Care for the Homeless Program.
+- Primary Health Care, HIV/AIDS counseling, testing, and case management in partnership with Boston Health Care for the Homeless Program.
 Case management services helps clients to secure permanent housing, navigate community resources, and secure additional recovery supports;

 - Family stabilization services that help children and parents to re-establish healthy relationships and begin to heal from the trauma or stress caused by parental addiction or separation;

 Hours of Operation

 Familias Unidas is open 8:30 am to 7:30 pm, Monday-Friday; Saturday hours by appointment only.
 The SOAP takes place Monday-Friday, 9 am to 1 pm.